-The Local Authority can only consider one appeal for each child during each academic year.
 In normal circumstances, there is no right to a second appeal for the same school within the same academic year.
 However, if there has been a significant and material change in the family's circumstances which they believe affects the level of priority under which the application was processed, for example, if the family had moved house, the School Admissions Team Leader may consider a second appeal as long as a parent can provide evidence of the changed circumstances.
-If the second appeal is accepted but a place is still not available at the school requested, parents will be given the right to a second appeal hearing.